Tzeentch is the Chaos God of magic and manipulation, the Changer of Ways.

 Abilities for the Tzeentch Arcanites Warcry Warband

-- Uttered Words of Arcane Power (Double, Everyone): Add 1 to Attack and Strength of the next attack for this fighter with range 3” or less.
+- Uttered Words of Arcane Power (Double, Everyone): Add 1 to Attack and Strength of the next melee attack.

 - Vulcharc (Double, Acolyte with Vulcarch): Pick an enemy fighter within 20” of this fighter, until the end of the battle round it cannot disengage.

-- Guided by the Past (Triple, all Tzaangors Enlightened): Add half the value of this ability (rounded up) to the damage of hits and critical hits for the next attack action with range 3” or less targeting an enemy fighter that already activated this battle round.
+- Guided by the Past (Triple, all Tzaangors Enlightened): Add up to 3 to the damage of hits and critical hits for the next melee attack action targeting an enemy fighter that already activated this battle round.

-- Master of Destiny (Triple, all Leaders): Until the end of the battle round add the value of this ability (to a maximum of 6) to any ability used by a fighter within 6” of the leader.
+- Master of Destiny (Triple, all Leaders): Add the value of this ability (to a maximum of 6) to any ability used by a fighter within 12” of the leader.

-- Guided by the Future (Quad, Tzaangors Skyfires): Add half the value of this ability (rounded up) to the damage of hits and critical hits for the next attack action targeting an enemy fighter that did not activate this battle round.
+- Guided by the Future (Quad, Tzaangors Skyfires): Add up to 3 to the damage of hits and critical hits for the next attack action targeting an enemy fighter that did not activate this battle round.

 Strategy and Tactics for the Tzeentch Arcanites Warband

-Tzeentch Arcanites present an average Toughness, more resilient than Tzeentch Daemons, but still no one able to withstand powerful attacks.
+Tzeentch Arcanites present an average Toughness, more resilient than Tzeentch Daemons, but still no one able to withstand powerful attacks except the Curseling.

-This warband has good ranged options, from the 20” of the Skyfires, the 10” of the Acolytes and the 2” of most other Tzaangors, that allows them to soften the enemies before closing the gap and finish them at close distance.
+This warband has good ranged options, from the 20” of the Skyfires, the 10” of the Acolytes and most Leaders and the 2” of most Tzaangors, that allows them to soften the enemies before closing the gap and finish them at close distance.

 The basic ability, Uttered Words of Arcane Power, for a Double can provide a bit more oomph to an attack sequence, increasing that Strength of 4 to an excellent 5 on most fighters and the Tzaangor Mutants can dish a bit of free damage for a Double as well (Vicious Beak).